 The “no” is intel, as Kwame Christian told me in the past, and an opportunity for you to come up with a plan with your boss.
-By putting this plan in writing and agreeing to return it to the table to review will not only add value to the relationship but increase your chances for a raise.
+Putting this plan in writing and agreeing to return it to the table to review will add value to the relationship and increase your chances for a raise.

 Over time, it may take several discussions to get a raise how you approach a raise and timing in asking for builds a bridge to the future or damage what’s left of the relationship between you and your boss.

 Money is not the only negotiable to receive during the pandemic when finances are an issue.
 Some people have created remote positions, saving them hundreds of dollars in travel, babysitting, and even food.
 The idea of getting creative in the long term has the potential to create more value for you than money itself.
 Is it possible to obtain more personal time off?
 How about stock options?